Siege of Ramsej: The Second Attack on Ramsej

-One day, due to severe bad weather Bahadur Khan Kokaltash relaxed his encirclement for one day enabling Rupaji Bhosale and Manaji More to supply the fort with supplies enough for 6 more months.
-Bahadur Khan Kokaltash then tried to win the fort with the help of a 'mantrik' as he believed that the Marathas had ghosts under their control.
-The Marathas again fooled him as the mantrik was himself a Maratha soldier in disguise who led the Mughal Army in a deadly ambush of the Marathas.
-Bahadur Khan Kokaltash and Mughals fled the deadly ambush and several Mughals were killed in this surprise attack.
-Bahadur Khan Kokaltash was also unable to siege the fort, finally, he burnt the wooden platform and left the battle.
+Final attack

 The frustrated Aurangzeb then sent Kasim Khan Kirmani to lead the battle and Kasim Khan finally decided to lead the 36,500 strong Mughal soldiers right into the fort with an all-out assault.
-So, the Mughal soldiers finally stormed Ramsej Fort and killed many Maratha soldiers.
-However, many of the Marathas escaped capture or death by using a rope which had been set by Rupaji Bhosale from the back-windows of the fort.
+During the battle, the kiledar, Suryaji Jedhe was transferred from the fort per Maratha policy.
+During the battle, the Mughal soldiers finally stormed Ramsej Fort and killed many Maratha soldiers.
+However, some of the Marathas escaped capture and death by using a rope which had been set by Rupaji Bhosale from the back of the fort.
 Thus, many Marathas managed to escape before the Mughals finally took control of the fort.
-Finally, the Mughals hoisted their imperial flag atop the fort and the fort was finally taken after a long, hard, and tiring 6 years.
+Finally, the Mughals hoisted their imperial flag atop the fort and the fort was finally taken after a long, hard, and tiring 7 years.

+Aftermath

+Despite the Mughal victory in capturing the fort, it proved to be a strategic failure.
+Aurangzeb as well as the other commanders, had anticipated the fort falling to Mughal hands in weeks, yet it took ample resources and effort.
+Shortly after the siege, the Mughals captured Sambhaji in 1689 and most of the Maratha territories would come under Mughal dominion shortly after.